BrightspaceUI/actions/incremental-release/README.md

 ## Using the Action

-Typically this action is triggered from a workflow that runs on your `master` branch after each commit or pull request merge.
+Typically this action is triggered from a workflow that runs on your `main` branch after each commit or pull request merge.

 Here's a sample release workflow: